-Jason's financial aid assessment shows that he has \$784more in Total Resources than Total Expenses (\$ 39,764 -\$ 40,548), thus all of his need can be met by his personal assets, family contribution and government financial assistance.
+Jason's financial aid assessment shows that he has \$1,107 more in Total Resources than Total Expenses (\$40,502 - \$41,609), thus all of his need can be met by his personal assets, family contribution and government financial assistance.
 He is thus not eligible for any Faculty of Law funding for his first year.
 He can look into taking out an interest-bearing loan with Scotiabank; such a loan, however, will not be considered eligible for either interest-free relief or the Back-end Debt Relief Program.
 Jason's government loans will be eligible for the Back-End Deb Relief program.